 - premenstrual symptoms, such as bloating, fluid retention and breast tenderness

-Injected progesterone also acts as a contraceptive.
-It does not prevent you becoming pregnant after you stop using it, although there may be a delay after you stop taking it before you are able to get pregnant.
+Injected progestogen also acts as a contraceptive.
+It doesn't prevent you becoming pregnant after you stop using it, although there may be a significant delay (up to 12 months) after you stop taking it before you're able to get pregnant.

 Medication to shrink fibroids